 Where to Eat

-Save some room for a decadent pastry at Carlton Bakery, known for making good use of local Oregon hazelnuts, cheese and pears and served alongside a cup of Stumptown Coffee.
+Stop in for a decadent pastry and sandwich at Carlton Bakery, known for making good use of local Oregon hazelnuts, cheese and pears and served alongside a cup of Stumptown Coffee.

 Also in Carlton is Cuvée, serving French-inspired preparations of seafood, beef, pork, seasonal vegetables and housemade breads.